ar-shestopal/example_project2/README.md

-Project aim is sell original gps tracking device.
+Project aim is to sell original GPS-tracking device.
 Project was build using Postgres, AWS, activeadmin, googlemapsapi and hosted on heroku

 1 task to export information about ordes to csv